johnrm174/layout-signalling-scheme/README.md

 As far as the code is concerned, I've tried to keep it simple - and readable to those that aren't intimately familiar with some of the "advanced" aspects of the python language (e.g. I've avoided most of the object-oriented constructs where possible)

-To give it a go, just clone the repository and and run 'my_layout'.
+To give it a go, just clone the repository and and run 'my_layout' (note that you will also have to download the core 'model-railway-signalling' package for it to run).
 This is still very much work in progress but should give a good example of how a fully interlocked (and relatively complex) signalling system can be built using the generic functions provided by the 'model-railway-signalling' Package.
-As my layout is still DC (rather than DCC) it also includes layout power switching.
+As my layout is still DC (rather than
+DCC) it also includes layout power switching.
 At the moment I have no plans to include this as a feature in the core package.

 Comments and suggestions welcome - but please be kind - the last time I coded anything it was in Ada96 ;)